-Tile will accuse Apple of tactics it alleges are bullying, a day after iPhone giant unveiled a competing product
+Tile will accuse Apple of worsening tactics it alleges are bullying, a day after iPhone giant unveiled a competing product

 “One of Apple’s strategies is to create an ecosystem that’s really hard for consumers to leave,” Daru said.

-Apple argues the Find My network is a private and secure way for people to keep track of important belongings, and that Tile is free to join the program at any time.
+Apple argues the Find My network is a private and secure way for people to keep track of important belongings and that Tile is free to join the program at any time.
 The company says its work on finding lost items began more than a decade ago, when it first launched a feature to help people locate and wipe clear missing Apple products.

 Tile also plans to criticize the 30 percent fee Apple takes for purchases made in its app, arguing that under Apple’s current guidelines, it should be exempt from paying it.
-Spotify and Match have also criticized this fee, and it’s one of the top issues in a lawsuit brought against Apple by Epic Games, the maker of Fortnite.
-Apple has defended the fees, and under pressure, it cut its commission rate to 15 percent for software developers with less than $1 million in annual sales on its platform.
+Spotify and Match Group have also criticized this fee, and it’s one of the top issues in a lawsuit brought against Apple by Epic Games, the maker of Fortnite.
+Apple has defended the fees, and under pressure it cut its commission rate to 15 percent for software developers with less than $1 million in annual sales on its platform.

 Daru will also tell lawmakers that Apple has not followed through on commitments to make changes to settings on phones making it easier for people to set up their Tile devices.

 Tile is not alone in its criticism of Apple’s business practices.
 Officials from other Apple foes, including Spotify and Match Group, are scheduled to appear at the hearing, as well as from Apple and Google.
-Spotify plans to criticize Apple’s requirement that developers exclusively use its payment system for in-app purchases, according to excerpts of the company’s testimony reviewed by The Post.
+Spotify plans to criticize Apple’s requirement that developers exclusively use its payment system for in-app purchases, according to excerpts of the company’s testimony reviewed by The Washingon Post.

 “Without immediate help and specific rules, Apple and other gatekeepers will entrench their monopolies and control innovation in adjacent markets for decades to come,” Spotify head of global affairs Horacio Gutierrez will say in his testimony.

-Klobuchar hopes that people walk away from Wednesday’s hearing with an understanding of how “widespread” the competition concerns about app stores are.
+Klobuchar hopes that people come away from Wednesday’s hearing with an understanding of how “widespread” the competition concerns about app stores are.

 “I don’t want it to take away from the fact that we have a major problem beyond that with the exclusionary conduct,” she said.
 The Tile complaint “just one example.”